jayalalsarma/cs3100-2021/README.md

 ```bash
 $ sudo docker run -it -p 8888:8888 -v "$(pwd)":/cs3100-2021 jayalalsarma/cs3100-2021:latest
 ```

+And you need at least 5GB free space in the partition in which /var lives.

 ## Windows

 In some windows machines you may have to install wsl 2.
 Follow only step 4 from this [link](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package).